Based on a True Story (film)

-Based on a True Story (D'après une histoire vraie) is a 2017 internationally co-produced psychological thriller film directed by Roman Polanski, and written by Polanski and Olivier Assayas from the novel of the same name by Delphine de Vigan.
+Based on a True Story (D'après une histoire vraie) is a 2017 French-language psychological thriller film directed by Roman Polanski.
+The screenplay was written by Polanski and Olivier Assayas, adapted from the novel of the same name by Delphine de Vigan.
 It was screened out of competition at the 2017 Cannes Film Festival.
+It became a box-office bomb, grossing $3.9 million worldwide against a production budget of €12.96 million.

 Plot

-The film focuses on writer Delphine (Seigner), who achieved her first career success, publishing her debut novel dedicated to her mother.
+The film focuses on writer Delphine (Seigner), who has achieved her first career success, publishing a debut novel dedicated to her mother.
 However, she soon starts receiving anonymous letters accusing her of exposing her family to the public.
-Depressed and struggling with writer's block, Delphine meets and begins a friendship with a mysterious younger woman (Green) who is seductive, intelligent, and intuitive and who understands Delphine better than anyone else.
+Depressed and struggling with writer's block, Delphine meets and begins a friendship with a mysterious younger woman (Green) who is seductive, intelligent, and intuitive, and who understands Delphine better than anyone else.